chrishalcrow/Skyrmions3D.jl/docs/src/index.md

 ### Authors

 I am Chris Halcrow, a research software engineer at the University of Edinburgh.
 I would love there to be more authors of this package.
 Please join in.

+### Contributing

+There are many way to contribute to `Skyrmions3D`.
+These include

+* adding examples to the documentation,
+* fixing bugs and typos,
+* implementing new skyrmions types.

+If you want to do any of the above, first [raise an issue on the github page](https://github.com/chrishalcrow/Skyrmions3D.jl/issues) to discuss the idea with others.
+To then make the change, fork the `Skyrmions3D` repository on github, make the edits to your fork of the code, and then open a pull request.
+Lots of details of how to complete this process are available [from GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).